othim/nn_mwpc/README.md

 1. Install and activate the conda environment that is defined in the file `environment.yml` by running the commands
-- `conda env-create -f environment.yml`
+- `conda env create -f environment.yml`
 - `conda activate nn-mwpc-env`

 2. Make sure that you made steps 1-3 under Setup so that the makefile